 Many people have asked me over the years about combining a mesh network with a blockchain and a crypto-currency (e.g. a “meshcoin”).
 This could provide a reward for sharing internet over a community network.
-I’ve gathered all my thoughts about this here, and listed what I think are the major problems with this idea.
+This is a list of the major problems with this idea and why it is a complete waste of time.

 Both mesh networks and blockchains are decentralized.
 The idea to combine mesh and blockchains seems to be based on this abstract “decentralized” notion, not any clear idea how this could possibly work.
 What I think people mostly mean is combining public wifi access points with an app-based micro-payment system (not necessarily mesh or blockchain).
 Basically if people are rewarded with payment they would be encouraged to install more routers and maintain their network.
 People that use this network would pay them a small amount per Mb, or for time and quality of connection, or a set monthly fee.
 All of this would be automated somehow, or a payment made with a simple login app.
 Another approach is each router trades for bandwidth and the owner of the router gains or loses money.

-A micropayment/reward system doesn’t have to be crypto-currency or blockchain based.
-Bitcoin micropayments are now impossible with bitcoin transaction fees, so maybe other theoretical crypto “payment channels” need to be used.
+A micropayment or reward system doesn’t have to be crypto-currency or blockchain based.
+Bitcoin micropayments are now impossible with bitcoin transaction fees, so maybe other theoretical crypto “payment channels” will be used.
 It is also possible that the rewards be more like reputation points in a social network, or points in a game.
 “Gamifying” or social points actually seems more realistic than cryptocurrencies.

 The router the user connects to is at the end of a line of routers connected to a gateway.
 Typically there are two or three “hops” to an IXP gateway node.
 This IXP “supernode” should really get most of the payment, as it has rent to pay for being on the roof, as well as connection charges.
 So the first node gets the payment and uses that to pay its gateway node and that node pays its gateway node and that node pays the “supernode”.
 Since a mesh network is dynamic, this could be very complicated.